HOW TO PLAY OMAHA HI-LO

 OMAHA POKER VARIATIONS

-• Hi-Lo Omaha: This is a "split pot" game, meaning that at showdown, the pot is divided in half: one half is awarded to the winning best hand, and the other half to the best qualifying "low hand."
+- Hi-Lo Omaha: As we briefly covered above, this is a "split pot" game, meaning that at showdown, the pot is divided in half: one half is awarded to the player holding the winning best hand, and the other half to the best qualifying "low hand."

 The basic rules for Omaha Hi-Lo are very similar to Pot-Limit Omaha (if you don’t know the rules for PLO, you can read them here), which as you may or may not know, are a variation of Texas Hold’em.
-So if you’re just starting out on the Omaha train, you can always ride Texan to start with so you can get your bearings.
+So if you’re just jumping aboard the Omaha train, you can always ride Texan to start and get your bearings.

 Regardless of what variant you’re playing, each player is dealt at least three cards at the start of the game; five community cards are dealt in the middle throughout play and can be used by anyone to create the best five-card hand possible.
 In Omaha Hi-Lo, each player will be dealt precisely four cards.

-As an added stipulation, players must use two of the cards from their hand, and three out of the five community cards on the board to create their best possible five-card hand combination.
-For example, if you have four kings in your hand, it's not counted as four of a kind because you must only use two hole cards.
+As a rule of thumb, players must use two of the cards from their hand, and three out of the five community cards on the board to create their best possible five-card hand combination.
+For example, if one of a player's starting hands in Omaha is four kings, it's not counted as four of a kind because the player can only use two hole cards.

 Much like Texas Hold’em or Pot-Limit Omaha, if a player bets and everyone folds before the showdown, that player wins the entire pot without having to show a hand.
 However, if the final bet is called and there’s a showdown, each player reveals their hands and whoever has the best high hand and the best low hand each wins one half of the pot respectively.